Advance Parole Attorney in Fort Myers

 If you need assistance seeking advance parole, Hurtado Immigration Law Firm can help.
 Our Fort Myers immigration attorney has helped many clients obtain advance parole so that they can travel outside the U.S.

 Contact us online or call (239) 800-0580 to get started on your case.

 Benefits of Advance Parole

 Advance parole may be able to help your immigration case in other ways.
-Once you have returned to the United States under a grant of advance parole, you would be inspected by an immigration officer and as such, have a valid entry into the U.S. With this, you may be eligible for adjustment of status here in the United States.
+Once you have returned to the United States under a grant of advance parole, you would be inspected by an immigration officer and as such, have a valid entry into the U.S. With this, it may allow you to be eligible for adjustment of status in the United States.
+This can help individuals who are DACA recipients and TPS holders as well looking to get an adjustment of status.
 In other words, if you have an immediate relative who is a United States citizen – such as a spouse or a child over 21 – who can petition for you, and you entered with an advanced parole document, you may be eligible to apply for your legal permanent residency (your green card) here in the United States.

 Even if you have TPS, negative immigration history – such as an order of removal or recent criminal activity (including many misdemeanors) – may make you inadmissible into the United States even with advance parole.
 It is important to conduct a full consultation with an experienced attorney before applying for advance parole and exiting the United States